BroMarduk/ptmenu/README.md

 + On/Off backlight support when using PWM for sound playback
 + Support for Adafruit's Power Button GPIO with detection
 + Built in soft button templates for 13 soft button configurations
-+ Displays built on a 320x480 screen will work on a 240x320 screen
++ Displays built on a 320x480 screen will work on a 240x320 screen and vice-versa.
 + Customizable button render order (multiple combinations of left-right and top-bottom)
 + Shell support without having to exit menu
 + Multiple text alignments for buttons/text/headers (left, center, right, top, middle, bottom)